Kuadrant/architecture/rfcs/0000-custom-underlying-services.md

 **References are optional**

 The references are **optional**.
 In the absence of a reference, the Kuadrant operator will deploy and operate a default deployment (yet to be defined) to support the kuadrant policies.

+**References are namespaced**

+The references can target custom resources in namespaces other than the Kuadrant's namespace.

+**Watch external services**

+The Kuadrant's control plane should be watching referenced resources for changes. and react upon any change applying any update to make sure the integration is successful.

 ---
 Explain the proposal as if it was implemented and you were teaching it to Kuadrant user.
 That generally means: